After Years of Terrible Dates, I Found the Love of My Life—Through a Telepersonals Ad

 “I think he’ll still be around, I really do,” I said, but all Mary said was, “We’ll see.”

 Three months later, Charlie and I went shopping for an engagement ring and not until after he put it on my finger did he ask me to marry him.
-Don’t miss these 49 quotes that perfectly capture what it’s like to fall in love.

 When my mother found out we were engaged, we were at my brother’s house, and she looked from me to Charlie and back to me with a puzzled frown, then said, “But this is not Mike.”